Laura: First question; what is your name?

 Father: Why are you standing in the dark?
 I can't see well.
 Why?
 I’ve got retinitis pigmentosa.
 Oh, really?
 Let me help you.
 Let me let me stop.

 Laura: Yeah.
 Let's hold hands.
 All right.
-So, I see you've really made this work for you in your in your life.
+So, I see you've really made this work for you in your life.

 Father: Yeah.
 You know, a lot of it is because of my humor.
 But I tell you it has not it truly has not been easy.
 It really hasn't.
 I worked for General Motors.
 There were certain jobs that I could do and could not do because of my vision.
 Because I was so active, they thought I was just a screw off.
 And it caused me a lot of problems in the shop.
 They thought I kept telling one foreman.
 I said; ‘I cannot do this job because I can't see to do the job’.